jcpeeps/RuDASA-2024/markdown/sign-up/offers.md

 ---

 ---benefits
-* Attend the Rural Health Conference
-* Enjoy networking opportunities and support
 * Keep up-to-date with RuDASA activities and rural health policy developments
+* Attend the Rural Health Conference (with a discounted registration fee)
+* Enjoy networking opportunities with rural practitioners on a local and national level
+* Access channels for raising concerns and ideas and influence policy developments in the field of rural health
 * Have your say in policy developments and implementation
-* Join your provinical structure
+* Join your provinical structure and facilitate communication between health care workers at grass roots level
 ---